MBuffenoir/b4c/README.md

 Crossbar will provide real-time communications.

 ##Front end
-AngularJS create a SPA relying on the API.
+AngularJS creates a SPA relying on the API.

 #Developer guidelines

 Docker is used to provide a unified development environment.
 You will need docker engine and docker compose to run the project.
 Mac or Windows developers can use docker machine.

 See [https://docs.docker.com] for installation manuals.

 	# build and launch